 Stonehenge is managed by English Heritage and is surrounded by land owned by the National Trust.
 Members of both these organisations are admitted free.
-A full-price adult ticket costs £13.90, and concessions and family tickets are available.
 All visitors must book timed tickets in advance from English Heritage.

 The site endures huge visitor numbers, and the commercialisation of the attraction, with a new visitor centre, does not please everyone.
 Visitors may only walk within the stone circle by special advance permission (and even then they may not touch the stones), and in bad weather it may not be possible to use the walkway around the site.

-For visitors who are staying in Bath without a car, or who prefer not to drive, it’s possible to book coach trips from Bath to Stonehenge.
+For visitors looking for a more time-efficient excursion but who are staying in Bath without a car, or who prefer not to drive, it’s possible to book special coach or mini-bus trips from Bath to Stonehenge.